USF-Psych-DataSci/DataSci-home/content/home/structure.md

 widget = "featurette"
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 35  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 55  # Order that this section will appear.

-title = "Course Structure"
+title = "Course Policies"

 # [[feature]]
 #   icon = "building"